Harold Falkner: Roderick Gradidge and Michael Blower

 A number of his projects have been altered, restored and extended by the twin and eminent skills of architects, Michael Blower of Farnham and Roderick Gradidge of Chiswick, such as Overdeans Court, The Priory, Merlewood and Tancreds Ford (for the author Ken Follett).
 The latter was the subject of two fine articles in Country Life by Clive Aslet.

 Legacy

 Part of his archive and some of his architectural drawings survive and are housed in the Farnham Museum.
 Some of his archive can also be found in Stedman Blower Architects archive, in the hands of the Blower Foundation.
 The houses of Dippenhall remain his most lasting legacy and within a few hectares stand a dozen or so buildings designed, built and altered by him throughout his career.
-Fortunately most are Grade 2 Listed Buildings and will remain along with his significant contribution to the town centre of Farnham, and the restoration and sensitive infill projects that he designed.
+Most are Grade II listed buildings and will remain along with his significant contribution to the town centre of Farnham, and the restoration and sensitive infill projects that he designed.